m-col/wimp/readme.rst

 WIMP can be called directly from a TTY as ``wimp``.
 I recommend writing a small script to set up the session's environment and ``exec wimp``.

-WIMP looks for a configuration file first at ``$XDG_CONFIG_HOME/wimp/config`` then ``$HOME/.config/wimp/config``.
-An example configuration file is provided and also serves as a reference of all possible settings and actions.
+WIMP looks for a startup script first at ``$XDG_CONFIG_HOME/wimp/startup`` then ``$HOME/.config/wimp/startup``.
+This script is executed once the compositor has started up and can be used to configure wimp via ``wimptool`` and launch any startup programs.
+An example startup script is provided and also serves as a reference of all possible options and actions.

 Users migrating from X may find `arewewaylandyet.com
 <https://arewewaylandyet.com/>`_ and `this page